itsays-zqc/my-website/docs/examples/PIC/ssc/SSC.md

 ### step 3: Add Structure
 <div class="text-justify">

-&emsp;&emsp;The structure is composed of a substrate, a conical waveguide with high refractive index, and a cladding.
+ The structure is composed of a substrate, a conical waveguide with high refractive index, and a cladding.
 Add geometric structures using `Structure()` and `add_geometry()`, and select the method of importing GDS to establish the model.
 It is necessary to set geometric and material parameters in the property.
 Select simulation materials by using `mesh_order` in areas where geometry overlaps.

 </div>